 - The sales person would know what is expected of him and would set his short term targets accordingly

 - The sales person would be reassured as he has a clear plan to follow, and would not need to go about it blindly.

 - They will have a person or plan to fall back to if something goes amiss

 - The sales manager would know better what to expect of his team

 - The sales manager would be able to set clear goals for his team.

-- The sales manager would be able to analyze the performance of his sales team.
+- Sales managers would be able to analyze the performance of their sales team.